Hornets vs. Heat Player Props Betting Odds

 Kyle Lowry Props

+- Wednesday's points prop for Kyle Lowry is 9.5.
+That is 0.4 more than his season average.

-- He has collected 4.1 rebounds per game, 0.6 higher than his prop bet on Monday.
+- He has grabbed 4.1 rebounds per game, 0.6 higher than his prop bet on Wednesday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.